getanwar/explaining-js-false-y-comparisons/README.md

 #### `"0" == undefined;`

-Observe: String and null is being compared
+Observe: String and undefined is being compared

-According to spec only null == undefined or vise-versa
+According to spec only null = undefined or vise-versa

 Coercion: No coercion happens